How to Become a Songwriter (take these 7 steps)

 A songwriter is anyone who uses some tool to organize sounds together in a meaningful way.

-In my view, what makes a songwriter is the intentional organization and focused development of the melodies.
+What makes a songwriter is the intentional organization and focused development of the melodies.
 A songwriter has the intention to create and actually finish the project.

 Explore more: